ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

 ## Setting Up Jumphost

-**Jumphost** allows to set-up a connection to the server which can be used as a **proxy server for discovery** purposes.
+**Jumphost** allows to set up a connection to a server which can be used as a **proxy server for discovery** purposes.
 IP Fabric uses an SSH tunnel established by python on the client and the server side.

 The user used for **Jumphost** connection must have access to jumphosts `shell` and must be able to run `python`.